-The application period for competitive grants typically runs from January to March.
+The application period for competitive grants typically runs from January or February to March.
 More information about this grant program is available online at http://www.vwrrc.vt.edu/grant-opportunities/competitive-grants/.

 William R. Walker Graduate Research Fellow Award